That Darn Cat!

 At 56 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat False victory: DC leads them to an apartment building where they believe the kidnappers are hiding.
 Seems like a breakthrough, but they have the wrong apartment.
 Stakes raise as the robbers become aware someone is looking., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 84 minutes (75% through) represents the emotional nadir.
 Here, DC disappears.
 The robbers plan to kill the hostage and flee.
 The FBI operation appears to have failed.
 Patti realizes her irresponsibility may have cost Margaret Miller her life.
-Whiff of death: the hostage is in mortal danger., reveals the protagonist at their lowest point.
+Whiff of death: the hostage is in mortal danger., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 90 minutes initiates the final act resolution at 80% of the runtime.
 DC returns home.
 Patti now understands how to properly work with the FBI and take the situation seriously.
 She combines her knowledge of the cat with Kelso's professional approach.
 They prepare for final operation., demonstrating the transformation achieved throughout the journey.